safiya-kirpichonak/safiya-kirpichonak/README.md

 ███████████████████████████████████████████████████████████
 █                       Goals                             █
 ███████████████████████████████████████████████████████████
 █ 1.
-Learn to work with artificial intelligence.          █
+Learn to work with artificial intelligence           █
 █ 2.
 Complete several small projects in Python.           █
 █ 3.
 Learn low-level languages, C and C++.                █
 █ 4.
 Build a robot.                                       █